Bitterisland6/Unity/README.md

 - To install the Unity Hub on Windows or macOS, visit [Download Unity](https://unity3d.com/get-unity/download).

-- To install the Unity Hub on Linux visit [Download Unity for Liux](https://forum.unity.com/threads/unity-hub-v2-0-0-release.677485/?_ga=2.62773420.187063667.1583686914-1236938044.1553758856).
+- To install the Unity Hub on Linux visit [Download Unity for Linux](https://forum.unity.com/threads/unity-hub-v2-0-0-release.677485/?_ga=2.62773420.187063667.1583686914-1236938044.1553758856).

+***Unity don't need to have Unity installed to just play the game.***

 ## Running the game

 When you have downloaded all needed files
-- Windows: you just need to double click the `projectName.exe` file, and follow further instructions if they appear.
+- Windows: you just need to double click the `projectName SETUP.exe` file, and follow further instructions of the installer.

 - macOS: you just need to double click the `projectName.app` file, and follow further instructions if they appear.

-- Linux: you can double click the 'projectName.x86_64' file, or open new terminal, go to location where you have downloaded the game, and run it with command `./projectName.x86_64`.
-If there are any problems with running the file, add executable rights to this file ussing `sudo chmod +x projectName.x86_64` command, and try again running the game.
+- Linux: First you need to unzip the `projectName.zip` *(`unzip projectName.zip` command in terminal)*.
+Then you can double click the 'projectName.x86_64' file, or open file location in terminal, and run it with command `./projectName.x86_64`.
+If there are any problems with running the file, add executable rights to this file using `sudo chmod +x projectName.x86_64` command, and try again running the game.

 ## Running the project